-Endpoint Protection manages antimalware policies and Windows Firewall security for client computers in your Configuration Manager hierarchy.
+Endpoint Protection manages antimalware policies and Windows Defender Firewall security for client computers in your Configuration Manager hierarchy.

 When you use Endpoint Protection with Configuration Manager, you have the following benefits:

-- Use Configuration Manager software updates to download the latest antimalware definition files to keep client computers up-to-date
+- Use Configuration Manager software updates to download the latest antimalware definition files to keep client computers up to date.

 - Send email notifications, use in-console monitoring, and view reports.
 These actions inform administrative users when malware is detected on client computers.